formlio/forml/docs/platform.rst

 Command-line Interface
 ^^^^^^^^^^^^^^^^^^^^^^

-The :ref:`lifecycle <lifecycle>` management can be fully operated in batch mode using the command-line interface - see the integrated help for more details:
+The :ref:`life cycle <lifecycle>` management can be fully operated in batch mode using the command-line interface - see the integrated help for more details:

 .. code-block:: console